kubearchive/kubearchive/DEVELOPMENT.md

 ## Logging

-KubeArchive currenty has integrations for both Elasticsearch and Splunk.
+KubeArchive currently has integrations for both Elasticsearch and Splunk.
 The sections below detail how to install each of those logging systems in a development environment.
 When the installation is complete, `Pod` logs will be sent to the logging system automatically.